WAC Update Issue #7 - April 2013

 Include Writing Center information on your syllabus.
 A sample paragraph is available here.

 Schedule a Writing Center orientation for your class.
 You may schedule a 20 minute orientation in the Writing Center, or a consultant can visit your classroom.
-Call us at 554-2946.
+To schedule, please fill out our Orientation Request Form here.

 Request consultation reports.
 If you would like to be informed of your students' progress, remind them to request a report.
 Due to privacy issues, we cannot send a report to faculty unless the student consents.
 If a report does not show up in your UNO email within two business days, first check your spam quarantine, then notify the director.